 File Preview in the Model’s Context Window

-For files in Knowledge bases and synced agent folders, the model can use an embedding search.
-During upload, the file is first split into smaller sections (chunks).
+For supported text documents in Knowledge bases and synced folders, the model can use embedding search.
+Spreadsheets in synced folders remain available as complete files and are not embedded.
+During upload, a text document is first split into smaller sections (chunks).
 Each section is then converted into an embedding, a numerical representation that captures the meaning of the content.
 When a question is asked, the system finds the sections whose content best matches the question.
 This doesn’t search for specific words, but for sections with similar meaning.
 Only these relevant parts are sent to the model in context.
 This enables working with very large documents that exceed the model’s context window.Our Parameters

 Embedding Dimension